 Scout leaders can help prevent exposures by reminding Scouts to steer clear of wild animals and domestic animals that they don't know.
-If someone is scratched or bitten by a potentially rabid animal, Scout leaders should
+If someone is scratched or bitten by a potentially rabid animal, Scout leaders should owned and/or operated by the Boy Scouts of America, or at any activity involving participation of youth members.

-- · Wash the wound thoroughly with soap and water. - Call a doctor or a hospital emergency room. - · Get a description of the animal. - Notify local animal control office, police department, or board of health.
+- Wash the wound thoroughly with soap and water. - Call a doctor or a hospital emergency room. - Get a description of the animal. - Notify local animal control office, police department, or board of health.